Book an appointment using SetMore

 Next, your child may be able to voice a preference as to where they live after being removed from your home.
 A great deal of this discussion relates to the age of your child and their maturity level.
 For example, if your child is 3 years old, their ability to reason their way through a removal situation is probably minimal.
 On the other hand, if your child is 13 years old, then that is a different story altogether.
 Your child may be allowed to work with the CPS caseworker and weigh in on the decision-making process for where they will be living throughout a CPS case.

-Additionally, you and your family will be considered with your wishes as far as your child will reside.
-As we have just finished discussing, if you have family available who can potentially house your child, this is likely to be given preference when choosing a location for your child to live.
+Furthermore, when deciding your child’s living arrangements, we will take into account your family’s preferences.
+As previously discussed, if you have family members available who can potentially care for your child, we are likely to prioritize this option.
 After all, the agency will want to ease the transition out of your home for your child.
-Allowing your child to go to another parent or relative's home would go a long way towards assisting in this endeavor.
+Allowing your child to go to another parent or relative’s home would go a long way towards assisting in this endeavor.

 Next, CPS will create a goal for permanency with your child at the outset of your case.
 This goal may end up being a permanent return home with you and your family.
 However, that goal could also involve placing your child permanently with another relative or even having your child stay in CPS custody.
 All of this depends on the allegations made against you in the CPS case.
-As a result, the goals for permanency will impact where your child is placed once it comes time to remove them, if at all.
+Therefore, the permanency goals will influence the placement of your child if removal becomes necessary.

 Can your child be removed from your home on an emergency basis?

 CPS will work with you if they become temporary conservators of your child through a court order.
 At that point, the agency will want to determine what living arrangements work best for your child, considering the above factors.
-Everything is geared towards achieving the permanency goal that is created at the beginning of the case.
-Although this goal can change over time, the initial permanency goal will be considered a great deal when determining where your child should reside after being removed from your home.
+The focus is on achieving the initial permanency goal set at the case’s start.
+Although this goal can change, the original one weighs heavily in deciding your child’s post-removal placement.

 There are many moving pieces when it comes to a CPS case.
 Managing all of them simultaneously is a challenge for even the most experienced and prepared person.
 If you throw into the equation the emotion and uncertainty associated with the CPS case, you have a recipe for some difficult times in your life.
 Having an experienced attorney to help guide you, ask questions, and hold CPS accountable based on their decisions is crucial.